 Pro Tip: Have a go-to instructor you consult for all things meditation?
 Reach out to them regarding smaller, teacher-led retreats.
 Many typically offer one or more scholarships.

-2. Become a fellow
+2. Become a fellow at a meditation center

 Meditation fellowships are on the rise and ready to help you infuse your 9–5 with mindfulness.
 If you’re selected, the meditation center will invite to take up residency, commit more time to your practice, and connect with other like-minded folks.
 Some, like the Hemera Foundation’s Art Fellowship, even set you up with two (yes two!) mentors—one for your meditation practice and one for your artistic endeavors.